When and How to Give Water to Babies Safely

 Why is water important for babies?

 Water is the most abundant substance in the human body.
 Every cell in our body contains water.
-Body water of infants and children contributes to around 65% - 75% of their total body weight, for adults the figure is around 60%.
+Body water of infants and children contributes to around 65% - 75% of their total body weight; for adults the figure is around 60%.

-Water is necessary for ALL biochemical processes that occur in our body.
+Water is necessary for all biochemical processes that occur in our body.
 Our body uses water for digestion, absorption, circulation, transporting nutrients, building tissues, carrying away waste and maintaining body temperature.

 Home filtration systems